cKarayy/100Hires-junior-growth-marketing-specialist/README.md

 - LinkedIn sources collected and documented
 - YouTube transcripts collected and documented
 - Playbook / SOP completed based on collected materials
-- Repository prepared for final submission
+- Repository finalized and ready for submission